 SPAN (Serving People Across Neighborhoods) is a food pantry and emergency services provider that has been helping families and individuals in Severna Park, Millersville, Arnold, and Broadneck since 1990 with emergency situations such as hunger, utility turn-offs, court-ordered evictions, and prescription/medical needs.
 SPAN also serves the following secondary areas: Crofton, Crownsville, Odenton, Gambrills, (requires referral Crofton Christian Caring Council), Pasadena and Glen Burnie (requires referral from NCEON), and Linthicum and Severn.

-SPAN is in a small yellow house located behind Our Shepherd Lutheran Church at 400 Benfield Rd., Severna Park, MD.
+SPAN is in a small, light yellow house located behind Our Shepherd Lutheran Church at 400 Benfield Rd., Severna Park, MD.
 If you are having trouble locating it, check out this interactive map: Click here for map.

 SPAN is funded through the pledges of its 14 member churches, private donations, business donations, fundraisers, and grants.